-This garlic and herbs mashed cauliflower is one of my favorite side dishes because it goes well with so many different dishes.
+This garlic and herb mashed cauliflower is one of my favorite side dishes because it goes well with so many different dishes.
 It’s not only low in calories, but also low in carbs and is gluten-free.

 What goes well with garlic mashed cauliflower?

 Any protein, such as pork, beef or chicken.
 Fresh vegetables like broccoli, carrots, green beans, peas or corn.
 It also goes well with stuffing and bread.

 - Low in calories and high in flavor

 - Perfect for family meals or holidays

 - Olive oil

 - Fresh rosemary